 One of the facilities that the feds visited in Arkansas on Thursday was the former United States Department of Agriculture facility in the Delta town of Kelso, which is located two miles north of the incarceration camp.

 This incarceration camp, known as Rohwer Relocation Center, was one of the two sites that the U.S. government set up during World War II to house Japanese-Americans.

 “I don’t believe this proposal is a good one.
 Someone should have looked a little closer at the historical context of this site,” Crawford told Talk Business & Politics Arkansas.
 “It’s literally within sight of another internment camp dating back to 1942 involving Japanese Americans.
 That proposal wasn’t a good idea, either.”

 HHS spokeswoman, Carla Daniels, explains on the statement the reason why the feds paid a visit to the sites.
 She wrote (via KUAR Public Radio):

-“The USDA property will be assessed to determine the site’s suitable for HHS to temporarily provide shelter for unaccompanied alien children (UAC) at some point in the future.
+“The USDA property will be assessed, by professionals like Aegis Environmental, to determine the site’s suitable for HHS to temporarily provide shelter for unaccompanied alien children (UAC) at some point in the future.
 The DoD property will be visited to determine if a more detailed assessment is warranted.
 USDA and DoD officials will join the HHS staff as they tour the vacant properties.
 HHS will make the determination if it will use either of the two sites for UAC operations.
 HHS will continue to keep local and congressional officials informed during this assessment and selection process.
 I’d also like to clarify that our notification was for UAC shelter not family detention.
 ORR/HHS is legally mandated with the care of unaccompanied alien children and operates shelters.”

 Hollywood actor and known activist, George Takei, took to social media to express his disbelief about the decision to open up detainment center near the former concentration camp for Japanese-Americans.